On hyperbolic rational maps with finitely connected Fatou sets: Abstract

 \section{Abstract}

 In this paper, we study hyperbolic rational maps with finitely connected Fatou sets.
-We classify such rational maps by associating finite combinatorial invariants of {\em hyperbolic post-critically finite tree mapping schemes} and by showing every such invariant is realizable.
-This classification generalizes hyperbolic post-critically finite rational maps in connected Julia set case.
+We construct models of {\em post-critically finite hyperbolic tree mapping schemes} for such maps, generalizing post-critically finite rational maps in the case of connected Julia set.
+We show they are general limits of rational maps as we quasiconformally stretch the dynamics.
+Conversely, we use quasiconformal surgery to show any post-critically finite hyperbolic tree mapping scheme arises as such a limit.

-The tree mapping schemes give flexibility in constructing abundance of example of this type.
-In particular, we use it to study Julia components and construct examples of sequences of rational maps of a fixed degree with infinitely many non-monomial rescaling limits.
+We construct abundant examples thanks to the flexibilities of the models, and use them to construct a sequence of rational maps of a fixed degree with infinitely many non-monomial rescaling limits.